sdewis/ShellAliasManager/README.md

 # **🚀 Alias Manager TUI**

-A production-grade, interactive terminal user interface (TUI) for managing your Bash and Zsh aliases with ease.
+A colourful, interactive terminal user interface (TUI) for managing your Bash and Zsh aliases with ease.
 No more manual editing of `.bashrc` or `.zshrc`—add, remove, backup, and restore aliases through a slick, color-coded interface.

 ## **✨ Features**